Master of Education (MEd) in Curriculum and Instruction

 Courses you may take

-This course is designed to provide educators and non-educators with a broad understanding and better perspective of current and emerging issues that are faced by educators, trainers, and their learning institutions.
-The course will focus on issues related to curriculum, instruction, assessment, technology i education/training, innovation, and the big ideas on the horizon that could impact learning institutions.
-This course seeks to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with a variety of issues that impact our learning environment.
+This course is designed to provide educators and non-educators with a broad understanding and better perspective of current issues that are faced by educators, trainers, and their learning institutions.
+The course will focus on a lively discourse and reflection related to contemporary topics and issues relevant to the specific student track.
+The course will serve as a platform for bridging the gap between goals, principles, theories, philosophies, and methodologies in the educational/training process and the realities of a variety of learning institutions (classrooms, schools, professional training, etc.).
+The goal of this process is to expand and enlighten the practitioner's outlook, thought processes, understanding, and repertoire of knowledge, attitudes, skills, and strategies when faced with those issues.

 This course is designed for all emphasis majors in the M.Ed.
 It emphasizes knowledge of various issues and simple statistical procedures used in educational research and program evaluation.
 Equal emphasis is given to qualitative and quantitative techniques.
 Experimental, quasi-experimental and non-experimental designs will be used that include historical, naturalistic study and/or ethnography.
 Processes to determine and use basic statistical data through computations will also be introduced.